MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/activate-fs-mobile-app-license.md

 ### Can I use Resco MobileCRM application with Field Service Mobile licenses?

-No. Resco MobileCRM is a 3rd party ISV application, which is not eligible for use with licenses aquired through the Field Service Mobile (Xamarin app) licensing form.
+No. Resco MobileCRM is a 3rd party ISV application, which is not eligible for use with licenses acquired through the Field Service Mobile (Xamarin app) licensing form.

-### Why can I can no longer request individual licenses for Field Service Mobile (Xamarin app)?
+### Why can I no longer request individual licenses for Field Service Mobile (Xamarin app)?

 With the latest versions of Field Service Mobile (Xamarin app), you only need a project license; individual user licenses are granted by enabling the users as "mobile enabled bookable resources" in Dynamics 365.